 - Increases Natural Filtration

-The 2" - 3" Four Leaf Clover floats on the water surface sending their roots into the soil where they can.
+The 2" - 3" Four Leaf Clover plant floats on the water surface sending their roots into the soil where they can.
 The leaves provide shade and shelter for pond fish.
-The leaves of a Four Leaf Clover are green with red pattern in the center, round divided into four segments.
+The leaves of the Four Leaf Water Clover are green with red pattern in the center, round divided into four segments.
 It gives the appearance of a four leaf clover but is really a fern.
 Sold in bundles of 2.

 Aquatic Plants & Snails are excluded from free shipping offers and will ship separately from all other items.
 Plant shipping rates are $9.95.